Meet the Russian Winter Olympians fighting to clear their names

 As for Kryukov, he hopes for a return to the glory of the Olympic stage and reclaim his status as Russia's golden boy.

-He will appear in court on January 25th to plead his case.
-A decision is expected on or before January 31st -- less than two weeks before the opening ceremonies in PyeongChang.
+He will appear in court on January 25 to plead his case.
+A decision is expected on or before January 31 -- less than two weeks before the opening ceremonies in Pyeongchang.